 Updating your 9-1-1 Information

-The information you supply on the Union County Residental 9-1-1 Update Form is stored in the computer system at the Union County Sheriff's Office and is used to assist dispatchers in providing an appropriate response to your residence, should you ever need to call 9-1-1.
-This form can be used to supply pertinent medical informtion, the location of hazardous materials, and utility company information that helps get the right equipment and man power to your emergency.
+The information you supply on the Union County Resident 9-1-1 Update Form is stored in the computer system at the Union County Sheriff's Office and is used to assist dispatchers in providing an appropriate response to your residence, should you ever need to call 9-1-1.
+This form can be used to supply pertinent medical information, the location of hazardous materials, and utility company information that helps get the right equipment and man power to your emergency.

 We ask for your email address, if you have one, so that we might be able to contact you annually for updates to your information.
 Your email address will not be shared with anyone.